RebinW/active-directory-domain-services/02-dns-configuration/01-dns-design.md

 Active Directory integrated zones simplefies DNS management compared to other deployment options.
 It eliminates the need for manual zone transfers and enables multi master replication between domain controllers.

-Later DNS labs will go into more depth on dns records, reverse lookup zones, and especially service discovery using SRV records.
+Later DNS labs will go into more depth on DNS records, reverse lookup zones, and especially service discovery using SRV records.